-The cash income at the family level in project villages has also increased over the years.
-Following are the charts reflecting the impact of the project in cash income to the family in comparison to the previous year.
+Secondly, the cash income at the family level in project villages has also increased over the years.
+Following are the charts reflecting the impact of the project in cash income to the family in comparison to the control villages.

-96% of the families from the programme villages have responded positively saying that the cash income at the family level has increased.
+97% of the families from the programme villages have responded positively saying that the cash income at the family level has increased in comparison to the previous year which was 96%.
 This impact is due to the wage earning from the project activities and from the sale of surplus agriculture produces like pulses, oilseeds, vegetables and other cash crops.
 This gives a fare picture of monetization of the economy replacing the traditional barter system of transaction.

-The trend of increase in cash income over last 4 years is presented in the graph below indicating the positive impact of programme intervention.
+The trend of increase in cash income over last 5 years is presented in the graph below indicating the positive impact of programme intervention.